dlt-hub/dlt/docs/website/docs/general-usage/schema.md

 A column schema contains following basic hints:

 1. `primary_key` marks a column as a part of primary key.
+1. `unique` tells that column is unique. on some destination that generates unique index.
+1. `merge_key` marks a column as a part of merge key used by [incremental load](./incremental-loading.md#merge-incremental_loading).

+Hints below are used to create [nested references](#root-and-nested-tables-nested-references)
-1. `row_key` a special for of primary key created by `dlt` to identify particular rows and link nested tables
+1. `row_key` a special form of primary key created by `dlt` to uniquely identify rows of data
 1. `parent_key` a special form of foreign key used by nested tables to refer to parent tables
 1. `root_key` marks a column as a part of root key which is a type of foreign key always referring to the root table.
-1. `unique` tells that column is unique. on some destination that generates unique index.
-1. `merge_key` marks a column as a part of merge key used by [incremental load](./incremental-loading.md#merge-incremental_loading).
+1. `_dlt_list_idx` index on a nested list from which nested table is created.

 `dlt` lets you define additional performance hints: